Chestnut Walk Goods Yard

 Baseboard finally up and bolted together and I am happy to report that it all fitted together and went into the allotted space.
 All I now need do is get the long spirit level out and adjust the level using the adjustable feet.

-Now the plan can be tried in place and it too fitted well though I have yet checked out how close the baseboard edge marks match with what is actually on the ground.
+Now the plan can be tried in place and it too fitted well though I have not yet checked out how close the baseboard edge marks match with what is actually on the ground.
 It certainly proved a good investment to have the plan printed out in two parts.

 This is a major stepping stone laid and a great relief that I no longer have to struggle about on all fours tightening up bolts and wing nuts while ensuring the joins are level.
 It will not have to be removed until E&T come to pack up all my stuff for sale once I have shuffled of this mortal coil.
 Meanwhile I have the track laying to look forward to now and fitting the electrics.